Bio of Shaykh Sultan Mahmood Jalalpuri

 Many other scholars such as Imam Ka’bah Shaykh Muhammad ibn Abdillah ibn Subayal went to visit his Madrasah in Jalalpur, likewise Shaykh Abdul Aziz Rashid from Kuwait, Shaykh Ubaydullah ibn Ahmad Qahtani from KSA.

 Also among his preeminent student who count his son, Professor Muhammad Yahya Jalalpuri, who was his only son.

-Biography of Shaykh Muhammad Yahya Jalalpuri
+Presentation of Shaykh Muhammad Yahya Jalalpuri

 Shaykh Muhammad Yahya Jalalpuri was born in September 1940, he passed his Matric in 1956 and in this time he also took religious knowledge at Daar Al-Hadith Muhammadiyah.
 He did his BA honours in economy and Arabic from Emmerson College Multan.
 In 1962 he did his MA Arabic from Punjab University and obtained the first position in it.